zlago/zlago/README.md

 - platformer for DMG/SGB/GBC so impressive youd think its a windows game with bad graphics (doubt itll happen, but hey, you never know..)
 - somewhat simple 4 (or more) player homebrew game
+- gbc bootrom with some special functions, like forcing a game to run in DMG mode or writting a DMA hook

 ### links to socials
 - discord : zlago#4821